JakeWnuk/ptt/README.md

   -r value
         Only keep items not in a file.
   -rm string
-        Replacement mask for transformations if applicable. (default "uldsb") -t string
+        Replacement mask for transformations if applicable. (default "uldsbt") -t string
         Transformation to apply to input.
   -tf value